huzaifahtariq28/html5-css3-sandbox/README.md

 ### Explore Exercises:

-Navigate to the exercises directory to find a variety of HTML and CSS exercises covering different topics.
+Navigate to the src directory to find a variety of HTML and CSS exercises covering different topics.

-### Repository Structure:

-exercises/: Contains individual HTML and CSS exercises categorized by topic.

 ## Contributing